 Traditionally, gigabit-class fiber optic transceivers are based on 850 nm and higher wavelength light sources, precision mounted on complex optical assemblies, which couple into 200 micron and smaller core glass optical fibers.
 KDPOF’s compatible gigabit-class transceivers utilize eye-safe, visible 650 nm (red) LEDs packaged in a transparent plastic moulded package with integrated lenses for easy coupling into 1 mm core POF.

-Gigabit optical transceivers optimized for operation with Gigabit POF standard PHYs like KDPOF’s are available from leading optoelectronic companies such as Broadcom and Hamamatsu.
+Gigabit optical transceivers optimized for operation with Gigabit POF standard PHYs like KDPOF’s are available from leading optoelectronic companies such as Firecomms and Yazaki.
 Only using these transceivers with KDPOF semiconductors would yield the optimum performance described.